diglin/Diglin_Username/README.md

 - Allow or not the customer to edit the username in My Account in frontend
 - Compatible and tested with Magento version >=1.4.2 until 1.7.x

-## Documentation ##
+## Installation

+- You can install the current stable version via [MagentoConnect](http://www.magentocommerce.com/magento-connect/username-support-login-register-checkout-by-diglin.html)
-- Installation: copy the files from the folders to the same folders of your installation
+- Or you can copy the files from the folders of this repository to the same folders of your installation

+## Documentation

 - Please, configure the module go to the backend and follow the menu System > Configuration > Diglin > Username
 - You can put the username into your email template, you can put the following string {{var customer.username}} in the email templates: account_new.html and account_new_confirmation.html
 - If you have a 404 error page, try to login/logout and go back to the configuration page.
 Or save again the Administrator role in System > Permissions > Role
 - IMPORTANT NOTE: check if you want to have the customer account global or per website, see in System > Configuration > Customers > Customer Configuration > Account Sharing Options

-If set to "Per website", the username will be unique per each website

-If set to "Global", the username will be unique for the whole website
+  If set to "Per website", the username will be unique per each website If set to "Global", the username will be unique for the whole website

-## Important ##
+## Important

 If you have an important quantity of customers in your database, please try this module on a development environment first.
 All old customers will get a random username.
 The process may be long during the installation.

-## Deinstall ##
+## Deinstall

-If you want to deinstall this module, use the deinstall process of the Magento Connect Backend page view of your Magento installation.
-Then get access to your database and do the followings queries:
+- If you used MagentoConnect, you may use the deinstall process of the Magento Connect Backend page view of your Magento installation.
+- Otherwise remove the files following the hierarchy of the folders of this repository
+- Then get access to your database and do the followings queries:
   Do the following sql query in your database after to have done a backup, please check the table name with your database:

-`DELETE FROM eav_attribute WHERE attribute_code LIKE '%username%'; ALTER TABLE sales_flat_quote DROP COLUMN 'customer_username'; ALTER TABLE sales_flat_order DROP COLUMN 'customer_username';`
+`DELETE FROM eav_attribute WHERE attribute_code LIKE '%username%';` `ALTER TABLE sales_flat_quote DROP COLUMN 'customer_username';`
+`ALTER TABLE sales_flat_order DROP COLUMN 'customer_username';`

 It's important to know if you create account from the backend, check which Website where you want to save the account

 ## Author